 THE GOVERNMENT OF FINLAND wants AI to be ‘human-centric’ and ‘trust-generating.’
 The aspiration comes in a sweeping government paper on national readiness, saying AI is more than a technology.

-AI understanding should reach all aspects of Finnish society, says the government, and it should not become segregated within organizations.
-Instead, AI awareness needs to be part of operations overall.
+- AI understanding should reach all aspects of Finnish society.
+It should not become segregated within organizations and instead be part of operations overall.

-The authors believe ‘life-long learning’ is now a necessity.
-Every Finn should have have access to adult education programs.
-The findings raise the possibility of a ‘learning account’ or voucher system as a way of stimulating adult education programs.
+- ‘Life-long learning’ is now a necessity.
+Every Finn should have have access to adult education programs, including the possibility of a ‘learning account’ or voucher system as a way of stimulating adult education programs.